elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-independent-and-dependent-variables-influence-research-design.md

 score: -1.0
 related_article1:
     id: 165216
+    title: >-
-    title: What are some common mistakes to avoid in APA citation format?
+        What are some common mistakes to avoid in APA citation format?
     subject: Psychology
     url: /learn/psychology/questions/what-are-some-common-mistakes-to-avoid-in-apa-citation-format
 related_article2:
-    id: 165211
+    id: 165218
-    title: What are the main features and benefits of using Google Scholar for academic research?
+    title: >-
+        What is semantic analysis and how does it enhance data interpretation in research?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-features-and-benefits-of-using-google-scholar-for-academic-research
+    url: /learn/psychology/questions/what-is-semantic-analysis-and-how-does-it-enhance-data-interpretation-in-research
 related_article3:
-    id: 165208
+    id: 165217
-    title: What are the key challenges in defining a target population in research?
+    title: >-
+        How can citation tools enhance the credibility of academic work?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-challenges-in-defining-a-target-population-in-research
+    url: /learn/psychology/questions/how-can-citation-tools-enhance-the-credibility-of-academic-work
 related_article4:
-    id: 165212
+    id: 165220
-    title: How does PubMed specialize in its focus compared to other search engines?
+    title: >-
+        Why are abstracts important in academic papers and how do they guide research decisions?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-pubmed-specialize-in-its-focus-compared-to-other-search-engines
+    url: /learn/psychology/questions/why-are-abstracts-important-in-academic-papers-and-how-do-they-guide-research-decisions
 related_article5:
-    id: 165216
+    id: 165217
-    title: What are some common mistakes to avoid in APA citation format?
+    title: >-
+        How can citation tools enhance the credibility of academic work?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-mistakes-to-avoid-in-apa-citation-format
+    url: /learn/psychology/questions/how-can-citation-tools-enhance-the-credibility-of-academic-work
 ---

 &nbsp;